nonetallt/jinitialize/README.md

 * Setting up local site to try out your web application
 * Setting up configuration for your favorite packages and libraries

 Even though more simplistic scripts can be used in even wider variety of environments, some of these tasks quickly become messy and lead to project specific installation scripts and duplicated code.
-Because of these reasons, it seems ideal to break down the complex setup scripts to more modular, reusable components.
+Because of these reasons, it is ideal to break down the complex setup scripts into more modular, reusable components.

 # Installation
 ```